trottier/slate/source/index.html.md

 }
 ```

-Returns byte representing bitwise OR of any pressed buttons.
+Return byte representing bitwise OR of any pressed buttons.

 ## IsButtonPressed(unsigned char whichButton)
 ```cpp